joncrain/joncrain.github.io/_posts/2018-11-30-creating-munkireport-modules.md

 # Setup a Dev Environment

 Coming into this process, I thought this would be a tough thing to get started.
 Turns out it's not!
+There are a couple small prereqs:
+* you need munki installed locally (if you want to enroll your machine to test)
-There is one small prereq, you need to get `composer` installed locally, which is an exercise that will be left up to the reader.
+* you need to get `composer` installed locally, which is an exercise that will be left up to the reader.
 [Install Composer](https://getcomposer.org/download/) will get you started. _(the installer assumes you have things like `wget` installed, and it's recommend to install with `brew`, so it just depends on your current dev env)_

 Once composer is installed and working, this script will get munkireport running for you:

 ```sh